9track/FlashFloppy-wiki/Initial-Setup.md

 - [**Indexed mode**](#indexed-mode): Switches between image names of the form DSKA0000 and so on.
-- [**HxC Compatibility mode**](#hxc-compatibility-mode): A legacy mode requiring a file selector ("Autoboot") program to run on the host system.
+- [**HxC Compatibility mode**](#hxc-compatibility-mode): A legacy mode requiring an image-selector program to run on the host system to pre-assign disk images to numbered slots.

 ## Native mode

 In this mode you need no configuration files or selector